actuarialvoodoo/blog/content/authors/admin/_index.md

 Before joining Willis Tower Watson, I worked in more traditional actuarial roles at several different insurance companies.
 In all those previous positions I was drawn toward the more technical tasks and projects.
 I always enjoyed automating workflows with SQL and VBA, and I would often be sought out to help implement an algorithm from an actuarial paper in Excel/VBA.

-In 2014, I started a love affair with R. I blame ggplot2.
+In 2014, I really started to get excited about R. I blame ggplot2.
 There was something about the logic of [grammar of graphics](http://vita.had.co.nz/papers/layered-grammar.pdf) framework it allowed me to access that really captured my imagination.
 Since that time I've looked for more opportunities to use R in my work.
 Now, I'm passionate about shifting actuarial work out of the spreadsheet into scripted and reproducible code.

 <!-- Grew up in Texas, Texas A&M, moved to NYC
 Although my degree from Texas A&M University is in applied mathematics, I spent my first two years as a computer science major.